 Collaboration agreements set out those areas of business to be undertaken jointly with other Forces and Local Policing Bodies, whether to reduce cost, increase efficiency or increase capability to protect local people.

-A Medium Term Financial Plan (MTFP) has been developed to support delivery of the new Police and Crime Plan.
+A Medium Term Financial Plan (MTFP) has been developed to support delivery of the Police and Crime Plan.
+It is monitored closely throughout the year, and reviewed and updated formerly as part of the budget setting process each year.

-The Police and Crime Commissioner's Commissioning framework and grant scheme have been revised to ensure funding is based on identified need, with clear outcomes.
+Following a positive internal audit of grant schemes, the Police and Crime Commissioner's grant scheme has been further developed to ensure funding is based on identified need, with clear outcomes.